+For those of you who know me, I have spent a good portion of my life terrified of cats.
+I would go so far as to say I had a cat phobia.
 Sounds stupid, doesn’t it.
 Who is afraid of a cat?
 Me.
-Well, I was and to be completely honest there is a bit inside of me that is still a little ‘unsure’ when I’m around certain cats.
-However, for the most part, I would suggest that those who know me well (family and close friends) have seen a transformation in me when it comes to cats and fear.
+Well, I was.
+I’m working on it!
+But to be completely honest there is a bit inside of me that is still a little ‘unsure’ when I’m around certain cats.
+However, for the most part, I would suggest that my family and close friends have seen a transformation in me when it comes to cats and fear.

 I’ll give you an idea of how scared I was.
-If friends had cats, I wouldn’t go to their house unless they promised they would lock them away and NO ONE would decide it was time to get me ‘over my fear’.
+If friends had cats, I wouldn’t go to their house unless they promised they would lock them away.
+NO ONE would decide it was time to get me ‘over my fear’.
 I remember a time when Philip and I were travelling in Thailand, and there were cats around the restaurant.
 I ended up yelling and carrying on like a wild animal myself.
 Fear had taken over, and I could hardly string a sentence together.
 My palms were sweating, my heart racing and I was a visible wreck.
-With panic and tears streaming down my face Philip had to skillfully get me out of the restaurant (it was an outdoor restaurant hence the reason there were cats around).
+With panic and tears streaming down my face Philip had to skillfully get me out of the (outdoor, hence the reason there were cats around) restaurant.

-Additionally, I didn’t want to be that mum anymore.
-I was the one who was telling my kids they were brave, they didn’t have to fear life or anything, that they could go for it.
-Meanwhile back in my corner believing all of that and for the most part, living it but throw a cat into the mix and I was over!
+I was the one telling my kids they were brave, they didn’t have to fear life or anything, that they could go for it.
+Meanwhile, back in my corner believing all of that and for the most part, living it, throw a cat into the mix and I was over!
+I didn’t want to be that mum anymore.

 So, from a place of knowing that I spent too much time worrying about cats and fearing what could happen – none of it ever did.
-I am free.
-I no longer fear my feline friend, and when I faced my fear, I was once again reminded of my love for cats.
+Being free from fear feels good.
+When I faced my fear, I was once again reminded of my love for cats, no longer fear my feline friend.
 I remember sitting in my girlfriend Suzie’s home in LA (you’ll read about her in the book a section titled ‘Find Your Suzie’) holding her cat and now tears streaming down my face, reminding me of how much I loved my sweet white cat and the joy that it brought me as an innocent little farm girl.

 How I stepped over the chasm of fear:

-- I had to challenge my inner narrative and remind myself of the simple truth that fear is merely false expectations appearing real.
+- I had to challenge my inner narrative.
+Remembering to remind myself of the simple truth; that fear is merely false expectations appearing real.
 My fear wasn’t founded in anything.
 Outside of those nasty barn/farm cats, I had never been attacked nor had any of the other wild and crazy thoughts I’d had about cats ever come to pass.
 I had to change my thinking and the story of fear that I was telling myself.

 2. I made a plan.
 I didn’t go out and find a random cat to help me walk this out; instead, I shared my truth with a trusted friend.
 Thankfully she had a cat, and with her, I made a plan of how I would embrace this change.
 I trusted her completely, and she was kind, supportive and gentle with me.
 She never pushed me beyond what I could manage, and she was with me every step of the way.